-The revenue impact is a measure of the total economic activity in the state that is generated by the cargo moving via the Port of Vancouver.
-In 2010, marine cargo activity at the Port generated a total of \$1.3 billion of total economic activity in the region.
-Of the \$1.3 billion, \$367.9 million is the direct business revenue received by the firms directly dependent upon the Port and providing maritime services and inland transportation services to the cargo handled at the marine terminals and the vessels calling the port.
-The remaining \$952.1 million represents the value of the output to the Washington/Oregon region that is created due to the cargo moving via the Port of Vancouver marine terminals.
+The revenue impact is a measure of the total economic activity in the state that is supported by the cargo moving via the Port of Vancouver at a given point in time.
+In 2014, marine cargo activity at the Port supported a total of \$2.5 billion of total economic activity in the region.
+Of the \$2.5 billion, \$404.8 million is the direct business revenue received by the firms directly dependent upon the Port and providing maritime services and inland transportation services to the cargo handled at the marine terminals and the vessels calling the port.
+In addition, \$265.1 million of re-spending/local consumption expenditures were generated by the marine cargo activity.
+The remaining \$1.8 billion represents the value of the output to the Washington/Oregon region that is created due to the cargo moving via the Port of Vancouver marine terminals.
 This includes the value added at each stage of producing an export cargo, as well as the value added at each stage of production for the firms using imported raw materials and intermediate products that flow via the Port's marine terminals in the Vancouver Harbor and are consumed by industries within the region.

-The balance of the discussion focuses on the \$367.9 million of direct business revenue generated from the provision of services to the cargo and vessels handled at the Port of Vancouver.
-Table 6 presents the \$367.9 million revenue impact generated by impact category.
+The balance of the discussion focuses on the \$404.8 million of direct business revenue generated from the provision of services to the cargo and vessels handled at the Port of Vancouver.
+Table 5 presents the \$404.8 million revenue impact generated by impact category.